-How much data needs to be generated for the initialization vector.
+The amount of data needed to be generated for the initialization vector.
 Zero for stream ciphers; equal to the block size for block ciphers.

 Block Size

 The amount of data a block cipher enciphers in one chunk; a block cipher running in CBC mode can only encrypt an even multiple of its block size.